wheatbread2056/wormJB/README.md

 1. Download the Shortcut if you haven't already, along with installing A-Shell.
 2. Run the Shortcut.
 You should click "Yes" on the first prompt unless you have not installed A-Shell.

-That's it.
-This is a very simple process.
-If you mess this process up somehow then it is either a **bug** that you should report, or you are the issue.
+That's it!
+Now wormJB should do its magic.

 ## How it Works
-The **pissra1n 2** tool is used, utilizing **liqu1dass**.
-This is essential for modern semi-rootless jailbreak-like tweaks.
+The **pissra1n 2** tool is used.
+This is essential for wormJB.

 After this, the **semi-rootless environment** will be prepared by the wormJB scripts.

 ## Q&A
 **Q**: Is wormJB rootless or rootful?

 **A**: wormJB is only a **semi-rootless** jailbreak-like tool.
-This means that while you have access to the root directory, it is not fully accessible, writable, or even readable.
-This is a catch to how the jailbreak-like method works.
-On top of that, the root directory is only accessible from the A-Shell app.
+What semi-rootless means is that you can go to the root directory (/) but you can't really go inside its folders, you can't really read or write in it, so basically you're stuck inside the A-Shell app directory, specifically ~/Documents/ (this is what A-Shell uses as the home directory)
 ---

-**Q**: I paid for wormJB and it doesn't work.
-Is this a scam?

-**A**: You were scammed, wormJB is free software.

----

-**Q**: Zebra did not install.
+**Q**: wormJB did not install.

 **A**: Rerun the shortcut.